13 Women of Color on the Road

 Our new van is finally here!
 And since many of us are new friends, I feel like it makes sense to introduce the both of us!
 So, hi!
 I’m Noël!
 Despite what you might assume from my mini “life highlight reel” here, I actually spend most of my days working long and hard at a shelter for homeless teens and young adults.
 I love backpacking, camping, and hiking with my dogs, but only as much as I love the young people I get to work with.
 So, if you ever see one of my photos and think, “She sure is living a dream life!”, please know that – although I agree with you – my “dream life” typically involves a long day at the shelter, helping support the 80+ kids who call @covenanthousecalifornia “home”, and I wouldn’t have it any other way.
 And this here is our new van!
 Well, the inside of her anyway.
 Her name is “Francis Ford Campola”, and she’s a 2009 Ford E-150, with a high top conversion.
 She spent her first chapter in life working as a medical transport vehicle.
 That was until we snatched her up and asked our friends at @run_away_van to give her a makeover.
 Now she’s our little cabin on wheels and we’re excited to spend our next years adventuring with her!
 We were super stoked to have been able to work with @run_away_van on this project – not only is Aaron the most gifted builder, but he is also one of the best humans currently alive on planet earth.
 If you wanna be inspired, or just feel like giving virtual high-fives to a super kind being, head over to his page and check out some of his other projects, I’m sure you’ll be just as stoked on him as we are!
 I look forward to sharing more about Francis with you in the coming months!
 I am so grateful to have “met” you all here, and am especially thankful for real-life hugs from new real-life friends thanks to this lovely little app!
 And to those of you who I haven’t met face-to-face yet – here’s hoping we’ll run into you on the road or on the trail sometime soon!

-Noël Russell is community organizer for California’s largest homeless youth shelter and a first generation American who she spends her free time in a Ford E-50 Van in the Sierra and Southwest.
-We’ve interviewed her for both a written interview and Episode 2 of the Women on the Road Podcast.
+Noël Russell is community organizer for California’s largest homeless youth shelter and a first-generation American who spends her free time in a Ford E-50 Van in the Sierra and Southwest.

 Alexandra Keeling @alexandra_abroad